360 Degree Video of Ballygally Beach and Ballygally Hotel

 The Legend of Finn MacCool and the Giant’s Causeway

-Finn MacCool had taken enough of Benandonner’s constant insult, so he challenged him to properly fight man to man.
+Finn MacCool had taken enough of Benandonner’s constant insult, so he challenged him to fight man to man properly.
 Since they were quite apart, Finn MacCool built the huge bridge that linked him to the other side.
 It was the Giant Causeway; he used huge stones to erect it and be able to get to Scotland.
-After building the Giant’s Causeway, Finn MacCool prepared himself to fight Benandonner.
+After building the Giant’s Causeway, Finn MacCool prepared to fight Benandonner.
 Halfway through the bridge, Finn realized what he was getting himself into.
 Despite how massive he was, Benandonner was even huger.
 Finn was terrified upon seeing Benandonner, thus he backed off and ran back home, losing one of his boots.

 Oonagh Helping Finn MacCool Defeat Benandonner